Medieval Craven

+Medieval Craven refers to the polity in the north of England, which was likely founded in the Early Middle Ages, following the end of Roman rule in Britain.

-Medieval Craven was a medieval polity in the north of England.
-While the name of Craven is Brythonic in origin, its usage continued following the Anglo-Saxon settlement of Britain and the Norman conquest of England.
-As such, the name was used in the Domesday Book of 1086 with a number of places being described as in Craven that are now found within the modern counties of North Yorkshire, West Yorkshire, Lancashire and Cumbria.
+While the name Craven is Brythonic in origin, its usage continued following the Anglo-Saxon settlement of Britain and the Norman conquest of England.
+As such, the name was used in the Domesday Book of 1086 with a number of places being described as 'in Craven' that are now found within the modern counties of North Yorkshire, West Yorkshire, Lancashire and Cumbria.

-The former local government district of Craven (a much smaller area entirely within North Yorkshire) was defined in 1974 and abolished in 2023 to be replaced by the unitary authority of North Yorkshire.
+The former local government district of Craven (a much smaller area entirely within North Yorkshire) was defined in 1974 and abolished in 2023 and replaced by the unitary authority of North Yorkshire.

 Etymology

+There are several theories regarding the origin of the name Craven.
+One suggestion is that it derives from the Welsh prefix craf which is used in words such as crafu 'to scratch/to scrape', crafwr 'a scratcher/a scraper' and crafanc 'a claw/talon'.
+This would suggest a meaning something like 'scraped land/scratched land', likely relating to the limestone features which are common to much of the area.
+This derivation corresponds with other known early British kingdom names.

-Craven derives from the Middle Welsh "crav", which commonly refers to wild garlic but may also have been used for various related plants such as other members of the onions and garlic families.
-The Crav element is shared with both the Craf river and the town of Abercraf in South Wales.
+An alternate proposal is that the name derives from the Middle Welsh crav, which commonly refers to wild garlic but may also have been used for various related plants such as other members of the onion and garlic families.

 History

 Medieval Craven extended much further than modern Yorkshire, even today the Church of England's Deanery of South Craven, extends far beyond the borders of the historic county.
 Although the boundaries of Medieval Craven are the subject of much speculation, it seems that its south-eastern boundary was another British realm, the Kingdom of Elmet.

-With the conquest of Scandinavian York, the area that is todays Yorkshire was divided into three Ridings (from Old Norse þriðjungr meaning "a third part"), administered by its own thing (governing assembly).
+With the conquest of Scandinavian York, the area that is today's Yorkshire was divided into three Ridings (from Old Norse þriðjungr meaning "a third part"), each administered by its own thing (governing assembly).
 It has been suggested that the West Riding comprised the upland areas still occupied by Celtic Britons but under Viking control.
 This unified the Kingdom of Elmet with the areas of Craven that fell within modern Yorkshire.
-Although the West Riding was created during the Scandinavian period, it continued as an effective unit of administrative until 1974, when it was abolished in the Local Government Act 1972.
+Although the West Riding was created during the Scandinavian period, it continued as an effective unit of administration until 1974, when it was abolished following the Local Government Act 1972.

 Alternatively, it has also been suggested that numerous areas of Northern England were attached to Yorkshire as an administrative convenience by the compilers of the Domesday Book.
-Suggesting that the original boundaries of Viking Yorkshire were much smaller and that Craven was a separate polity until the Norman Invasion of England.
+This would suggest that the original boundaries of Viking Yorkshire were much smaller, and that Craven could have been a separate polity until the Norman Invasion of England.